mebusy/notes/dev_notes/LinearAlgebra_Orthogonality.md

  - The subspace {0} is orthogonal to all subspaces.
  - A line can be orthogonal to another line, or it can be orthogonal to a plane
  - **but a plane cannot be orthogonal to a plane in R³**.
- 	- because 2 orthogonal plane has deminsion 4 in total , they must intersect in a line in R³
+ 	- because 2 orthogonal plane has dimension 4 in total , they must intersect in a line in R³
  	- 2 vectors in a same line are not orthogonal
  	- **2 orthogonal subspace never intersect in any none zero vector**
  	- I have to admit that the front wall and side wall of a room look like perpendicular planes in R³.
 But by our definition, that is not so!